mirceasuciu06/Sorting-Benchmarker-for-MPI-2026/README.md

 # Sorting benchmarker
-**Sorting algorithm benchmarker in C++ — compares 16 algorithms from Bubble Sort to Bogo Sort, with nanosecond timing.**
+**Sorting algorithm benchmarker in C++ — compares 13 algorithms from Bubble Sort to  Timsort, with nanosecond timing.**